ThrallEC/ThrallEC/README.md

 - 👀 I’m interested in system design, computer theory and learning
 - 🌱 I’m currently learning java, sql and python
 - 💞️ I’m looking to collaborate on any small prodjects for experience
-- 📫 Feel free to reach to me on: Discord: ThrallEatsCookies#0217 | Telegram @ ThrallEC
+- 📫 Feel free to reach out to me on: Discord: ThrallEatsCookies#0217 | Telegram @ ThrallEC